bassanttamer3/Single-Cycle-Processor/README.md

 - **Branch equal (beq)**: Branch if registers are equal.
 - **Branch not equal (bne)**: Branch if registers are not equal.

-### Instruction Execution Cycles
-In a Single-Cycle Processor, all instructions are executed in one cycle, which encompasses the following stages:

-1. **Instruction Fetch**: Retrieve the instruction from memory.
-2. **Instruction Decode and Register Fetch**: Decode the instruction and read the necessary registers.
-3. **Execution/Memory Address Computation/Branch Completion/Jump Completion**:
-    - Execute the operation for R-type instructions.
-    - Compute the memory address for load/store instructions.
-    - Complete the branch decision for branch instructions.
-4. **Memory Access or R-type Instruction Completion**:
-    - Access memory for load/store instructions.
-    - Complete the execution for R-type instructions.
-5. **Memory Read Completion**: Complete the memory read for load instructions.